-5.2. .
-Project Management Tracking Systems: 27105101 6.
-Quality Assurance and Evaluation, Measurement and Verification27 109 105 6.1 Quality Assurance/Quality Control: 27109105 6.2 Describe any planned market and process evaluations and how results will be used to improve programs27 112 108 6.3 Describe strategy for coordinating with the statewide EE&C Plan Evaluator (nature a data will be provided in a separate Commission Order) • • • 7.
-Cost-Recovery Mechanism27 115 111 7.1 Provide the amount of total annual revenues as of December 31, 2006, and provide a calculation of the total allowable EE&C costs based on 2% of that annual revenue an 7.2 Description of plan in accordance with 66 Pa.
-C.S. §§ 1307 and 2806.1 to fund the en efficiency and conservation measures, to include administrative costs 7.3 Provide data tables (see Tables 6A, 6B, and 6C) 27115111 7.4 Provide and describe tariffs and a Section 1307 cost recovery mechanism.
-Provide all calculations and supporting cost documentation.
-7.5 Describe how the cost recovery mechanism will ensure that measures approved are fit the same customer class that will receive the direct energy and conservation benefits • 7.6 Describe how Phase II costs will be accounted for separate from Phase I costs 27118114 8.
-Cost Effectiveness27- 119 115 8.1.
-Explain and demonstrate how the proposed plan will be cost effective as defined by the Resource Cost Test (TRC) specified by the Commission 8.2.
+5.2 .
+Project Management Tracking Systems: 6.
+Quality Assurance and Evaluation, Measurement and Verification 6.1 Quality Assurance/Quality Control: 6.2 Describe any planned market and process evaluations and how results will be used to improve programs 6.3 Describe strategy for coordinating with the statewide EE&C Plan Evaluator (nature and type of data will be provided in a separate Commission Order) 7.
+Cost-Recovery Mechanism 7.1 Provide the amount of total annual revenues as of December 31, 2006, and provide a calculation of the total allowable EE&C costs based on 2% of that annual revenue amount115 7.2 Description of plan in accordance with 66 Pa.
+C.S. §§ 1307 and 2806.1 to fund the energy efficiency and conservation measures, to include administrative costs 7.3 Provide data tables (see Tables 6A, 6B, and 6C)115 7.4 Provide and describe tariffs and a Section 1307 cost recovery mechanism.
+Provide all calculations and supporting cost documentation 7.5 Describe how the cost recovery mechanism will ensure that measures approved are financed by the same customer class that will receive the direct energy and conservation benefits 7.6 Describe how Phase II costs will be accounted for separate from Phase I costs118 8.
+Cost Effectiveness 8.1.
+Explain and demonstrate how the proposed plan will be cost effective as defined by the Total Resource Cost Test (TRC) specified by the Commission119 8.2.
 Provide data tables (see Tables 7A thru 7E).
-27120116 9.
-Plan Compliance Information and Other Key Issues27 121 117 9.1. .
+9. Plan Compliance Information and Other Key Issues 9.1.
 Plan Compliance Issues.
-27121117 9.2.
-Other Key Issues: 27124120 10.
-Appendices 127 123 Appendix A: Commission approved electricity consumption forecast for the period of J 2009 through May 31, 2010. une 1, Appendix B: Approved CSP contract(s) Appendix C: Program costs and savings by program year Appendix D-1: Calculation Methods and Assumptions - Costs Assumptions Appendix D-2: Calculation Methods and Assumptions - Measure Assumptions Appendix D-3: Calculation Methods and Assumptions - Number of Units
+121 9.2.
+Other Key Issues: 10.
+Appendices Appendix A: Commission approved electricity consumption forecast for the period of June 1, 2009 through May 31, 2010.
+Appendix B: Approved CSP contract(s) Appendix C: Program costs and savings by program year Appendix D-1: Calculation Methods and Assumptions - Costs Assumptions Appendix D-2: Calculation Methods and Assumptions - Measure Assumptions Appendix D-3: Calculation Methods and Assumptions - Number of Units Appendix D-4: Calculation Methods and Assumptions - Rebate Strategy